-The chart on the left is for round diamonds from 0 to 5 carats.
+The chart above is for round diamonds from 0.9 to 1.49 carats.
 Each cube signifies a weight group.
 The letters on the left represent the color grading, while the top column indicates the clarity grading.

 You may learn about your diamond’s price by picking your stone’s carat weight’s matrix, then cross-checking the row where your color grade is with the column where your clarity grade is.